 Southwestern provides an Early Action option for students who consider the institution to be one of their top choices, but who also wish to consider other admission offers before making a final decision.
-The application deadline is December 1 of the student's senior year in high school.
-Admission decisions will be made by March 1.
-For those students admitted, normal financial aid and candidate reply deadlines will apply: March 1 to submit financial aid forms and May 3 to accept or decline the offer to enroll.
+The application deadline is the first Tuesday of December of the student's senior year in high school.
+Admission decisions will be made by the first Tuesday in March.
+For those students admitted, normal financial aid and candidate reply deadlines will apply: March 1 to submit financial aid forms and the first Tuesday in May to accept or decline the offer to enroll.
 Some application decisions may be deferred to Regular Decision when additional items are required by the Admission Committee (e.g., interview, 7th semester grades, etc.) in order to complete the file.